Roblox/creator-docs/content/en-us/scripting/multithreading.md

 Most times you need to combine serial and parallel phases to achieve your desired output, since currently there are some operations not supported in parallel that can prevent scripts from running, such as modifying instances in parallel phases.
 For more information on the level of usage of APIs in parallel, see [Thread Safety](#thread-safety).

-## Splitting Code into Multiple Threads
+## Splitting Code Into Multiple Threads

 To run your experience's scripts in multiple threads concurrently, you need to split them into logical chunks under different **actors** in the [data model](../projects/data-model.md).
 Actors are represented by `Class.Actor` instances inheriting from `Class.DataModel`.
 They work as units of execution isolation that distribute the load across multiple cores running simultaneously.